-Two of the graduate degree programs in the Safety, Health, and Industrial Hygiene Department have a special accreditation from the Applied Science Accreditation Commission of ABET, http://www.abet.org.
+Three of the programs in the Safety, Health, and Industrial Hygiene Department have a special accreditation from the Applied Science Accreditation Commission of ABET, http://www.abet.org.
 The M.S. in Industrial Hygiene degree is delivered on the campus.
 The M.S.
 Industrial Hygiene Distance Learning/Professional Track degree is delivered online.
+The third is the B.S. in Occupational Safety and Health.

-The National Institute for Occupational Safety and Health (NIOSH) recognizes the quality of two Department programs through a Training Project Grant.
+The National Institute for Occupational Safety and Health (NIOSH) recognizes the quality of the ABET-accredited programs through a Training Project Grant.
 The grant funds are used for scholarships, travel, and faculty development.
 Students eligible for these funds are those pursuing the B.S. in Occupational Safety and Health and the M.S. in Industrial Hygiene.

 The mission of the Montana Tech Safety, Health and Industrial Hygiene Department is to serve students by supplying knowledge and providing high quality, accessible, science-based programs with educational objectives aimed at preparing students for success in safety and/or a health related career.

-B.S. in Occupational Safety and Health (OSH No Option Degree)
+B.S. in Occupational Safety and Health (BS OSH No Option Degree)

 - Establish a firm foundation for an OSH-related career during their first four years after graduating.